digitalcredentials/credential-status-manager-git/README.md

     return res.send('Failed to provide access token in request');
   }
-  // check if caller has access to status repo const hasAccess = await req.statusManager.hasStatusAuthority(repoAccessToken);
+  // check if caller has access to status repo const hasAccess = await req.statusManager.hasAuthority(repoAccessToken);
   if (!hasAccess) {
     return res.send('Caller is unauthorized to access status repo');
   }